 Take advantage of campus laboratories such as the Atmospheric Physics Research Lab, Control Design Lab, 1-meter Ritchey-Chretien Reflecting Telescope, Space Physics Research Lab, and Laboratory for Exosphere and Near-Space Environment Studies (LENSES).

-Students are involved in all the research, which includes grants funded by NASA, the National Security Agency (NSA), and other agencies.
+Students are involved in a wide variety of research, most of which is funded by grants from NASA, the National Science Foundation (NSF), and other agencies.

-ERAU also offers an accelerated program that allows exceptional students to complete both the bachelor’s and master’s degrees in Engineering Physics in five years.
+Embry-Riddle also offers an accelerated program that allows exceptional students to complete both the bachelor’s and master’s degrees in Engineering Physics in five years.
 Learn more about this accelerated degree program.

 The curriculum consists of 15 credits of required coursework, with an additional 15 credits of electives and/or thesis research.